Theoretical Chemistry and Modeling

 Organization

-This program offers courses taught in part through a collaborative effort within the French Network for Theoretical Chemistry (RFCT), featuring faculty from various universities in the Southwest Cluster: Paul Sabatier University of Toulouse 3; University of Bordeaux; and University of Pau and the Pays de l’Adour.
+This program offers courses that are partly taught jointly through the French Network for Theoretical Chemistry (RFCT), with faculty from various universities in the Southwest Cluster: Paul Sabatier University of Toulouse 3; University of Bordeaux; and University of Pau and the Pays de l’Adour.

 • Curriculum: List of course units here